bisdn/bisdn.github.io/test-description/README.md

 Running a single test, or a series of different tests is executed as shown in the example below containing two tests, **Test 1** and **Test 2**.

-* Initalize nodes (controllers, switches, servers)
+* Initialise nodes (controllers, switches, servers)
     * Provision nodes (Install and check basebox version)
       * Setup topology for test 1
         * Run test (i.e. Ping or Iperf)